pubtech-ai/solo-cmp/README.md

 - 🚀 Optimized consent release performance
 - 🏄 Ability to add plugins in standard flow
-- 🔑 Coverage test
-- 🙏️ Commitment to keep the APIs as similar as possible
 - ⚡️ Integration with AMP

 #### Guidelines